Phate334/FAERS-DataPreprocesser/README.md

 # FAERS-DataPreprocesser
 This repository stores some script tools to cleanse the FAERS ASCII data.
-We use this dataset to build iADRs([http://iadr.csie.nuk.edu.tw/](http://iadr.csie.nuk.edu.tw/ "iADRs")), an online web-based analytical system for detecting and analyzing suspected signals of adverse drug reactions and drug-interactions.
+We use this dataset to build iADRs ([http://iadr.csie.nuk.edu.tw/](http://iadr.csie.nuk.edu.tw/ "iADRs")), an online web-based analytical system for detecting and analyzing suspected signals of adverse drug reactions and drug-interactions.

 ## Our changes to the original data
-We process not only [FAERS data files](http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Surveillance/AdverseDrugEffects/ucm082193.htm) but also the [older AERS data](http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Surveillance/AdverseDrugEffects/ucm083765.htm).All records in these files are delimitated by newline (\n), and attributes by dollar sign ($), as illustrated in the following example snapshot.
+We process not only [FAERS data files](http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Surveillance/AdverseDrugEffects/ucm082193.htm) but also the [older AERS data](http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Surveillance/AdverseDrugEffects/ucm083765.htm).
+All records in these files are delimitated by newline (\n), and attributes by dollar sign ($), as illustrated in the following example snapshot.
 However, we found two peculiar cases that need special care, i.e., newline character in a record and abnormal attribute delimiter.

 ![data file](http://phate334.github.io/FAERS-DataPreprocesser/datafile.png)